 Installing a new furnace will always require a substantial investment no matter what type of unit you choose or how energy efficient it is, but you’re still always better off choosing the highest efficiency unit you can afford.
 This is where financing can be a huge help, as it will allow you to choose a high-efficiency furnace that best meets your needs without having to pay the entire cost upfront.
 Instead of being forced to go with a lower efficiency unit, financing can make it easy to afford the best, most energy-efficient option available.

-At C & C Heating & Air Conditioning, we’ve partnered with various lenders to offer a range of flexible financing options available on approved credit.
+At C & C Heating and Air Conditioning, we’ve partnered with various lenders to offer a range of flexible financing options available on approved credit.
 When you finance your furnace installation, you’ll be able to spread out the costs so that you pay a monthly fee over a period of years instead of having to pay in one lump sum.

 While you will obviously have to pay interest when you finance your new furnace, most financing plans offer fairly low, competitive interest rates.
 If you use financing to get a much more efficient furnace than you could otherwise afford, you can use all of the money you save in heating costs to offset the interest charges and help pay off the furnace more quickly.